Fermi surface transformation at the pseudogap critical point of a cuprate superconductor: Methods

 First we examine the simplest scenario to fit the ADMR at $p=0.21$, which is to keep the tight-binding values from the fit to $p=0.24$ and just shift the chemical potential across the van Hove singularity to $p=0.21$.
 We then explore three different types of scattering models: an isotropic scattering rate, the anisotropic ``cosine'' function from \autoref{eq:scattering_cosine}, and a model of ``Fermi arcs''.
 For the Fermi arcs model, the scattering rate is set to a constant value inside of the $(\pi,\pi)$ reduced Brillouin zone, and set to a different, higher value outside of this zone.

-The best fit results for these three models are showed in \autoref{fig:scattering_models_0p21_large_hole}b and c, and \autoref{fig:underdoped}d.
+The best fit results for these three models are showed in Extended Data Figure 2b and c, and \autoref{fig:underdoped}d.
 They all fail to capture the correct $\phi$ dependence of the ADMR around the $\theta=\degr{90}$ feature.
-We conclude that the Fermi surface transformation through \ps is not the unreconstructed hole-like Fermi surface one would expect from the band structure above \ps.
+We conclude that the Fermi surface transformation through \ps is not the unreconstructed, hole-like Fermi surface.